cclairexxu/Post-Pandemic-Growth-and-Unequal-Acceleration/README.md

 Analyzed a real-world healthcare dataset from Stormont Vail Health (Kansas) capturing patient encounters, service utilization, and demographic trends in the post-pandemic period.
 Collaborated as part of a 5-member team to identify meaningful patterns and explore disparities in healthcare service utilization across patient groups.
 Data cannot be shared publicly due to privacy and licensing restrictions.

 ## Files
-- [DataFest2026_Presentation.pdf](DataFest2026_Presentation.pdf) – Team presentation slides summarizing findings and insights
+- [patient_encounter.pdf](patient_encounter.pdf) – Team presentation slides summarizing findings and insights

 ## Visualizations
 Charts and graphs highlighting post-pandemic growth in patient encounters and unequal increases in healthcare service use across patient demographics